 Plotting function and initialization code: Once the theta and theta derivatives (in sets of 20 data per sec) are available, it is time to plot them.
 It’s a good idea to initialise a Matlab figure with proper handles before running the code.
 You may save your initialization script (let’s say, ‘init.m’) in the Simulink file folder, and add the script-name to the ‘InitFcn’ of your ‘callbacks’ of the Simulink.
 You may also add an oscilloscope block in the theta branch to see the time series of the oscillations.

-Ok, let’s see the videos then:
+OK, let’s see the working model:

 - Check always that the sampling rate of every block is proper.
 It is a good habit to inherit (-1 value) the rate from the previous block.

 - Defining variables: You need to define variable-size arrays during coding.
 I prefer to go for the ‘persistent’ command to do so.
 It is neat and comfortable.